Plain Paratha (1 Piece) and Punjabi Chole (Gits) (1 Serving)

 How to consume plain paratha, punjabi chole without glucose spikes

-Take a short walk or perform some light exercise after your meal.
+Take a short walk or do light exercise after eating.
 Physical activity can help lower blood sugar levels.

 Find Glucose response for your favourite foods